September’s Desktop of the Month features our Anna’s Garden pattern worked with an appliqué technique.

 “Detroit native Tracy Reese is a graduate of Parsons School of Design.
 Reese apprenticed under designer Martin Sitbon and worked as design director for Women’s Portfolios at Perry Ellis before launching her eponymous collection in 1996.
 The collection blends the ultra-feminine and nostalgic with modern polish. plenty by Tracy Reese, was introduced in 1998, after a trip to India provided endless inspiration.
 A joyful color palette, art-inspired prints and playful details are seen on essentials with a bohemian spirit.
 With flagships in Manhattan and Tokyo, the Tracy Reese and plenty brands have expanded to include footwear, handbags and home goods.”

 Crocheting was one of my first creative outlets, once I felt the distinct urge to make.
 When I had a crochet hook in hand, making hats, scarves, bags, whatever I might need, the process came to me like second nature.
 Often, I couldn’t find patterns to fit what I needed so I ended up making them myself, using trial and error.
 When Natalie asked me to review the book, So Pretty!
-Crochet!, I was hesitant; I felt like I had already seen them all.
+Crochet!
+Inspiration and Instructions for 24 Stylish Projects, I was hesitant; I felt like I had already seen every book and pattern on the market.
 For me, crochet books rarely used the right kind of yarn, they were at times overly wordy, the photos weren’t always helpful, the patterns were sometimes hard to read, etc. As you can tell, I’m a harsh critic when it comes to this type of book.

 However, as I scanned through the pages of So Pretty!
 Crochet, I felt inspired.
 We adapted a pattern from this book to make the nesting bowls found on page 115.
 Instead of using the cotton yarn they suggest, we made our own yarn out of ½ inch strips of the organic cotton jersey fabric that we use to make our yarn balls.
 The bowls seemed a unique use for our scrap materials.
 The instructions in the book are easy to follow and exact, when using yarn.
 Our sizing is slightly different because we used cotton jersey rope rather than cotton yarn, but it doesn’t cause much of a problem.
 I used the size crochet hook they suggested, but you may want to experiment to see which size hook works best for you.